top of page

 To expose a different side to complex political developments, I was the only freelance journalist to secure an interview with Mohammed Ali al-Houthi, the leader of the Shia rebel group in Yemen, in October 2015.
 This account was published as an exclusive in The Independent.
 From child soldiers to organ trafficking to famines, I broke several stories for The Independent World.
 I also documented the oppression faced by local activists and my challenges of working as a journalist in Houthi-controlled territories for The Guardian.

-I have a keen interest in art, classical music, languages, and technology.
 I am multilingual and speak fluent English and Italian and conversational Hindi, Arabic, Portuguese, and French.